 Ragusa Ibla

-is world-famous for its fifty or so churches and numerous palaces, not forgetting the highest expression of Hybléan Baroque, the Cathedral of San Giorgio.
-As you stroll around, you’ll be immersed in a charming, welcoming atmosphere steeped in history, whose true protagonist is the exuberant Baroque architectural style.
+is world-famous for its fifty or so churches and numerous palaces, not to mention the highest expression of Hybléan Baroque: the Cathedral of San Giorgio.
+As you stroll around, you’ll be immersed in a charming, welcoming atmosphere steeped in history, where the real protagonist is the exuberant Baroque architectural style.

 Autogiro

-Enjoy a unique experience as you soar over breathtaking scenery aboard an autogyro, a flying machine that combines lightness with a feeling of freedom.
-This “light helicopter” lets you discover the region from a whole new angle, with panoramic views and a gentle flight that plunges you into a feeling of calm and wonder.
+Enjoy a unique experience as you fly over breathtaking landscapes aboard an autogyro, a flying machine that combines lightness and freedom.
+This “light helicopter” lets you discover the region from a whole new angle, with panoramic views and a gentle flight that invites you to relax and marvel.

 Cava Misericordia

 Departure on foot from the villa to discover one of the best preserved canyons in the region.
-It boasts many unique botanical and geological curiosities, ancient mule trails, an extremely diverse vegetation, rivers, pine forests and wild grasses.
-And let’s not forget the wealth of wildlife, the beauty of the river we follow, and the springs and caves that enhance the walk.
-The discovery of old mills and the former convent are also of interest to passing travellers.
+There are many special features: unique botanical and geological curiosities, ancient mule trails, extremely diverse vegetation, rivers, pine forests and wild grasses.
+And let’s not forget the wealth of wildlife, the beauty of the river, its springs and the caves that punctuate the walk.
+The discovery of ancient mills and a former convent will also delight passing travelers.

 Wild beach

 The splendid beaches of south-east Sicily are among the wildest on the island.
-Often sublimated by fine golden sand, these endless beaches can also take the form of small bays or discreet crescent-shaped coves.
+Sublimated by fine, golden sand, these endless stretches alternate with small bays and discreet, crescent-shaped coves.
 Some beaches are part of magnificent nature reserves.
-And don’t miss the wild and unusual beaches that can only be reached on foot or by boat.
-A true paradise for lovers of tranquillity, the beauty of the sea and snorkeling…
+And don’t miss the unusual, unspoilt beaches, accessible only on foot or by boat: a true paradise for lovers of tranquillity, marine beauty and snorkeling.

 Noto

+is one of Sicily’s major Baroque cities.
 Noto Antica was totally destroyed by the earthquake of 1693.
-Instead of rebuilding the city on its ruins, the new town of Noto was entirely rebuilt 15 km away in Baroque style.
+Rather than rebuild the city on its ruins, the new town of Noto was entirely rebuilt 15 km away, in a sumptuous Baroque style.

 Hidden treasures

-Discover hidden treasures!
-Secret nuggets known only to the privileged few.
-Away from the crowds, immerse yourself in an intimate and enchanting experience, ideal for travelers in search of authenticity and unusual discoveries.
+Discover hidden treasures, true secret nuggets known only to a privileged few.
+Away from the crowds, enjoy an intimate and enchanting experience, ideal for travelers in search of authenticity and unusual discoveries.

 The lake

-Unusual and unknown to tourists, this artificial lake was created in 1950.
-Its rugged, wooded banks offer hundreds of spots for a magnificent picnic.
-The coolness of the place and its wealth of birdlife make it an ideal spot.
-What’s even more incredible is the discovery of the ancient sunken houses… You’re sure to fall in love!
+Unusual and still little-known to tourists, this man-made lake, created in 1950, seduces with its rugged, wooded banks, offering numerous spots for magnificent picnics.
+The freshness of the site and its wealth of bird life make it an ideal spot.
+The most astonishing part is the discovery of the ancient sunken houses… you’re sure to fall in love!

 Scicli

-is a charming little town off the beaten track, ignored by most tourists – quite wrongly, as it has a lot of character and preserves some beautiful Baroque monuments.
-Take the path up the hillside towards the church of San Matteo, and you’ll be rewarded with a breathtaking view of the gorge, the abandoned troglodyte dwellings and the town below.
+is a charming little town off the beaten track, often overlooked by tourists – wrongly so, given its charm and beautiful Baroque monuments.
+Take the path up the hillside to the church of San Matteo, and you’ll be rewarded with a breathtaking view of the gorge, the abandoned troglodyte dwellings and the town below.

 Lido beach

 If you love lounging on the beach, Sicily is the place for you.
-Did you know that Sicily is the island with the largest number of beaches in the Mediterranean Sea, spread over more than 1,000 kilometers of coastline?
+Did you know that Sicily is the island with the largest number of beaches in the Mediterranean, spread over more than 1,000 kilometers of coastline?

 Marzamemi

 An ancient fishing village, it is one of Sicily’s most fascinating and authentic maritime towns.
-Its specialty is the tuna boat, built by the Arabs around the year 1000.
+Its speciality, the tuna boat, was built by the Arabs around the year 1000.

-The timeless charm of a slow-paced, picturesque setting is what attracts so many visitors.
-Let yourself be tempted by the taste of an excellent granita or the call of an aperitif in front of a memorable sunset.
-And why not savor some fine Sicilian dishes, right by the sea, in one of these colorful restaurants?
+What attracts visitors so much is the timeless charm of a place with a slow pace and picturesque scenery.
+Let yourself be tempted by an excellent granita, an aperitif in front of a memorable sunset, or tasty Sicilian dishes by the sea in one of its colorful restaurants.

 Cava Grande

-is one of the most beautiful natural sites in south-east Sicily, where flora and fauna flourish, including more than 30 species of wild orchid.
-The canyon is formed by the Cassibile river, with its imposing, sheer limestone walls.
-Well-maintained, safe paths lead down into the canyon to reach the laghetti d’Avola, a succession of small and large pools.
+This is one of the most beautiful natural sites in south-east Sicily, where flora and fauna flourish, including more than 30 species of wild orchid.
+The canyon, shaped by the Cassibile river, is distinguished by its imposing, sheer limestone walls.
+Well-maintained, safe paths lead down into the heart of the canyon to the laghetti d’Avola, a succession of small and large pools.

 Vendicari reserve

-The nature reserve is located in an enchanting setting.
-Its dense vegetation, crystal-clear sea and fine sandy beaches (nesting grounds of the famous cacouannes turtles) are its greatest assets.
-It’s also the meeting point for hundreds of migratory birds, such as the magnificent pink flamingos, storks, cormorants and many other species.
-Remains of ancient civilizations, such as the Greek, Byzantine and Swabian, complete this unlikely and unforgettable setting.
+The nature reserve stretches across an enchanting landscape.
+Its dense vegetation, crystal-clear sea and fine sandy beaches – nesting grounds for the famous loggerhead turtles – are its greatest assets.
+It is also a privileged meeting point for many migratory birds, such as flamingos, storks, cormorants and many other species.
+Remains of ancient civilizations – Greek, Byzantine and Swabian – round off this unforgettable setting.

 Pantalica necropolis

-is a unique site in the heart of nature.
-More than 5,000 tombs, dating back more than 3,000 years, are dug into the open rock.
-It’s an ideal place to combine hiking, culture and nature.
-You’ll also find remains from the Byzantine era.
+is a unique site, nestled in the heart of nature.
+More than 5,000 tombs, dating back more than 3,000 years, are dug out of the rock.
+It’s an ideal place to combine hiking, culture and nature discovery, and also to admire vestiges from the Byzantine era.

 Modica